3DStreamingToolkit/docs-3dstk/large-scale-tutorial.md

 }
 ```

-# 7. Invoke the Cloud3DSTKDeployment endpoints with HTTP POST
+# 11. Invoke the Cloud3DSTKDeployment endpoints with HTTP POST

-1. Make a note of the Web API endpoint and append the API controller name, e.g. https://localhost:44329/api/BatchApi
+1. Make a note of the Web API endpoint and append the API route path, e.g. https://localhost:44329/api/create
 2. Prepare to call the endpoint with a POST request, e.g. using a tool such as Postman
 3. Use the JSON sample below and replace the values to provide your own input.
 4. Call the endpoint and observe the response.